 - Unplug the Ethernet cable from both ends.

-- Take a moment to inspect the Ethernet ports on both devices.
-Ensure there’s no dust, debris, or any visible damage.
+- Take a moment to check the Ethernet ports on both devices.
+Make sure there’s no dust, debris, or visible damage.

 - Gently plug the Ethernet cable back into both ports.
-Ensure you hear a ‘click’ which indicates the cable is securely locked in place.
+Make sure you hear a ‘click’ which means the cable is securely locked in place.

 - Turn on both devices and check the connection speed.

-- Try to do this a couple of times (plugging out and plugging back in) and see if it will auto negotiate correctly each time.
-This is a common but sometimes effective workaround.
+- Try this a few times (unplug and plug back in) and see if it corrects the speed each time.
+This is a simple but sometimes effective fix.

-After re-seating the cable, check your connection speed.
-If it’s still not reflecting the 1Gbps you’re expecting, it’s time to move to the next potential solution.
+After you’ve reconnected the cable, check your connection speed.
+If it’s still not up to 1Gbps, let’s look at the next possible fix.

 Linked issue: Ethernet Internet Speed Capped at 100 Mbps (Fix)

-Faulty or substandard Ethernet cables are a frequent cause of network issues.
-Not all cables are built the same, and over time, even the best can degrade or become damaged.
-This can result in incorrect auto-negotiation speeds (100Mbps or slower) between the router, modem, and PC.
+Faulty or low-quality Ethernet cables often cause network issues.
+Not all cables are the same and they can get worse or damaged over time.
+This can lead to wrong speeds (100Mbps or slower) between your router, modem, and PC.

 Types of Ethernet cables: